kidestw/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This is a task on shell, init files,variables and expansions
+The commands and tasks in this folder include shell variable declaration usage and expansions